rsmyth7-crypto/Activity-Index-GDP-nowcasting/README.md

 # Activity-Index-GDP-nowcasting
-This is the GitHub for my third year Introduction to Big data project which aims to answer the question, Can google trends regarding hospitality help in nowcasting GDP?
+This is the GitHub for my third year Introduction to Big data project which aims to answer the question:
+'Can google trends regarding hospitality help in nowcasting GDP?'

 # **Structure**
 - `1.datacleaning.py`sets up folders, saves `NAQ03.20251127T121156.csv` to `../data/raw`, collects data using pytrends API relating to hospitality searches, aggregated to quarterly and saves to `../data/processed`, merges the data sets, creates a hospitality index PCA